 With so much going on at the end of each year, it can be easy to overlook traditions and customs that many don’t typically celebrate.
 Kwanzaa is an African American celebration of life and a great way to plan and build for the new year.
-People of all races and ethnicities can find meaning in the universal principles of Kwanzaa.
+And people of ALL races and ethnicities can find meaning in the universal principles of Kwanzaa.

 After seven nights of planning and preparation, you should feel ready to step into the new year with renewed purpose.